oracle/rwloadsim/workloads/OLTP.md

 ### Verify parameter settings

-The script oltpverify is used to verify the parameters that are set in your file such as sample.rwl.
+The script oltpverify is used to verify the parameters that are set in your file such as {key}.rwl.

 You should check that the directories exist by calling
 ```